In a nutshell: South Kihei Road passes along scenic shoreline with long beaches.

 Facilities: Park has bathrooms, six tennis courts, volleyball court, soccer field

 Kalama Beach Park ~mm 7.5 (Pi’ilani Hwy) | GPS: 20.730489,-156.452372

 A park you go to for an event or the wide selection of public facilities, not swimming and sunbathing. (see list below.)

 There is an outdoor roller rink that is fun, and free.
 There is also a skate park here.

 There is barely any usable beach here and there are vagrants and rougher types that frequent this park and can make hanging out for a BBQ or picnic uncomfortable.

 Loads of facilities: five sets of bathrooms, many picnic tables, two showers, two pavilions, BBQs, park area, one volleyball court, four tennis courts, four baseball fields, two basketball courts, playground, public outdoor roller rink & skate park.

 Cove Park ~mm 7.8 (Pi’ilani Hwy) | GPS: 20.727779,-156.449862

 Just at the south point of Kalama Park.
 Most commonly used for beginner surf lessons, many instructors are set up ready to go every day of the week.
-There is a hidden cove right next door that is better for swimming and beach (see kayak video below) The park is not a go-to for most visitors besides for surf lessons.
+There is a hidden cove right next door that is better for swimming and beach (see kayak video below) The park is a go-to for most visitors for surf lessons.
 Full facilities at Kalama Park immediately adjacent.